lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 **5 Additional tools**
 ----------------------

-Some of these are from the repositories, some fom oher sources.
+Some of these are from the repositories, some fom other sources.

 **5.1 Multimedia**